Your ERP books the demurrage but never the chassis that caused it

 How to choose a developer in Savannah

 Hire a team that can talk fluently about Garden City Terminal gate windows, chassis pools, and accessorial disputes without you explaining them.
 Ask to walk one stuck gate move end to end in a system they built.
 Insist they name which statutory and tax pieces they integrate versus build, because that line is where ERP projects quietly double in cost.
 A local or regionally present partner who can sit with your dispatchers beats a cheaper remote shop that models freight like retail.
-Adjacent systems worth scoping together: a custom CRM (Customer Relationship Management), a warehouse management system, and business intelligence dashboards.
+Adjacent systems worth scoping together: a custom CRM (Customer Relationship Management), a warehouse management system, and business intelligence (BI) dashboards.

 From kickoff to launch: the schedule